 Now for a little advance bookkeeping.

-I endorse the use of parent-child accounts and control accounts with fixed assets.
+Use both parent-child accounts and control accounts with fixed assets.
 This is extremely beneficial to equipment intensive operations like site developers, miners and manufacturing.
 Let’s use the landscaper/arborist for this example.
 Here is a business with several trucks, trailers, equipment and tools.
 As an owner he is mostly interested in three major lines of information:

 The tools account line can easily work as a control account with the respective tools in an item list.
 These tools would include chain saws, augers, pulley systems etc.